 In addition to the provisions against the financing of terrorism, the CC criminalises money laundering in line with international standards and thoroughly implements the related international sanctions regimes.
-Liechtenstein's Financial Intelligence Unit (FIU) has the lead in coordinating the fight against money laundering and terrorist financing domestically by charing the inter-institutional AML/CFT working group.
+Liechtenstein's Financial Intelligence Unit (FIU) coordinates the fight against money laundering and terrorist financing domestically by charing the interinstitutional AML/CFT working group.
 The FIU also implements the International Sanctions Act with regard to UNSCRs as well as sanctions/restrictive measures issued by the EU.
 It receives analyses and disseminates intelligence for the detection of cases of money laundering, predicate offences for money laundering, organised crime as well as the financing of terrorism and heads Liechtenstein's delegation to MONEYVAL.
-Liechtenstein, as an EEA member state is fully committed in transposing the EU-Money Laundering Directives, as has been most recently done in 2005 with the 3rd Anti-Money Laundering Directive.
-Currently, Liechtenstein is drafting new legislation as well as amendments to various existing acts with a view to implement all recommendations deriving from Liechtenstein's last country assessment by the IMF/Council of Europe (MONEYVAL) as well as the 4th EU-Anti Money Laundering Directive.
+Liechtenstein as an EEA member state is fully committed in transposing the EU-Money Laundering Directives.
+Lately, Liechtenstein has adopted new legislation as well as amendments to various existing acts with a view to implement all recommendations deriving from Liechtenstein's last country assessment by the IMF/Council of Europe (MONEYVAL) as well as the 4th EU-Anti Money Laundering Directive.
+The preventive measures set out in the 4th EU-Anti Money Laundering Directive have been implemented into Liechtenstein law.
+The relevant provisions can be found in the Law on Professional Due Diligence to Combat Money Laundering, Organised Crime and Terrorist Financing and the associated Due Diligence Ordinance.
+The revised rules came into effect on 1 September 2017.